Wrike Maximizes Efficiency and Ensures Accuracy for World‑Renowned Events Company

 Using dashboards means the team can manage and clearly monitor their tasks.
 “I used to operate three different notebooks with all my to-do lists for each event.
 I think everyone in the office benefits from dashboards,” Curry says.

 “In terms of the approval process, our man-hours are definitely more productive because we're not spending time going backwards and forwards on emails trying to draw out the correct information.
 It saves probably about three or four emails a day just trying to find out what that one task is,” Wilson adds.

 The visibility Wrike provides has meant that more junior team members can run their own projects, while their managers relax knowing that they can check the status of their work at any time.
 “It means that there's a bit more of a development option for our planners.
 They can go in, own a project, run it like a manager, but there's a way to easily keep track of them, so it's been a really helpful development tool,” Curry elaborates.

-Request Forms are now central to how the organisation runs.
-The design department uses a tailored request form for its a creative briefs, for example.
-Whereas the event operations team uses request forms to manage everything from event feedback to maintenance requests and event-sponsor requests.
+Request forms are now central to how the organization runs.
+The design department uses a tailored request form for its creative briefs, for example.
+Whereas the event operations team uses request forms to manage everything from event feedback to maintenance requests and event sponsor requests.
 The team can add sponsors as collaborators (at no extra cost) and then the sponsors can submit additional requirements such as electricity or audiovisual needs.